wavemaker/docs/learn/react-native/skeleton-loader.md

 </details>

-2. [Using Lottie animation](#using-lottie-animation-as-skeleton-loader): This method can be used for widgets that are not supported or when users prefer a more customized approach.
+2. [Using Lottie animation](#using-lottie-animations): This method can be used for widgets that are not supported or when users prefer a more customized approach.

-## Enabling Skeleton Loader to Application
+## Adding Skeleton Loader to Your App

 :::note
-It is necessary to [enable the Skeleton Loader at application level](#enabling-skeleton-loader-at-application-level) to use the Skeleton Loader throughout the application.
+It is necessary to [enable the Skeleton Loader at application level](#adding-skeleton-loader-to-your-app) to use the Skeleton Loader throughout the application.
 :::

 Skeleton Loader can be enabled at application level when creating an application.